-This Bachelor of Arts degree program in instructional studies is a useful alternative to the teacher certification curricula.
-Two sequences, Pre-K through Grade 4 and Grades 4-8, are available.
-In addition, students can choose a concentration in child care administration or educational leadership or one of the University's minors.
-The instructional studies major is intended for those students who have a strong interest in the field of education, but are seeking opportunities that would not require formal state certification.
+Our Bachelor of Arts degree program in instructional studies is a useful alternative to the teacher certification route.
+It is intended for students who have a strong interest in the field of education and are seeking opportunities that would not require formal state certification.

-You will receive a well-rounded education through Point Park's core curriculum and classes in your major.
-Some of the courses in the instructional studies program include:
+You will receive a well-rounded education through our core curriculum and classes in our instructional studies major.

-With a degree in instructional studies, you will have the option to pursue various career opportunities, such as:
+With an instructional studies degree, you will have the option to pursue career opportunities in various areas, such as: